Travel Insurance

 • When your baggage loss or delay chances are little to none

-When Dedicated Travel Insurance Is Recommended:
+When Is Dedicated Travel Insurance Recommended?

-• When booking expensive trips with significant non-refundable expenses
+• Expensive trips with significant non-refundable costs

-• When participating in adventure activities or sports
+• Adventure activities or sports

 Given the low cost of travel insurance, many experienced travelers utilize a strategic combination of credit card benefits and dedicated travel insurance for comprehensive protection.
 This approach leverages the strengths of both options.